PenumbraOS/sdk/README.md

 Quite literally just a bridge between the SDK and the privileged world. `untrusted_app` on the Pin is restricted to making binder connections to exclusively the `nfc` and `radio` SELinux domains.
 Since `radio` is everything having to do with cellular which is always in use, `nfc` becomes the obvious choice. [`pinitd`](https://github.com/PenumbraOS/pinitd/) is used to spawn a process as the `nfc` user and domain, and `app_process` is used to set up the JVM and run the actual service.
 Located in `/bridge`.

-### Bridge Privileged Daemon
+### Bridge System Service

 The gateway to all actual privileged operations.
-Currently, all operations are exclusively things that can run in the `shell` domain (which is where the `pinitd` controller operates), so `bridge_priv_rs` also runs in `shell`.
-Spawns a TCP server for access from Bridge backed by a simple Protobuf protocol.
-Future optimization may necessitate direct TCP streams forwarded through Binder, but that would add complexity that is unnecessary at this time.
-Located in `/bridge_priv_rs`.
+Currently, all operations are exclusively things that can run in the `system` domain, so `bridge-system` also runs in `system`.
+Communicates with `bridge-core` over Binder.
+Located in `/bridge-system`.

 ## Installation